CS4098/GroupProject/README.md

 </Directory>
 ```

-#### Project location
-Once Apache has been installed, you can download the project files.
-For easiest installation we recommend placing the project in the apache root directory.
-On Ubuntu 14.04 this directory is ```/var/www/html```
+The user Apache runs as will need permissions to create and delete files in the project location.
+The user can be viewed or changed in the /etc/apache2/envvars file.

 #### Python Dependencies
 Python 2.6 or later